Motivated to Learn: Basics and Explanation for Everyday Growth

 - focus on consistency instead of perfection

-The Connection Between Environment and Motivation
+The Link Between Surroundings and Drive

 Key elements of a good learning environment include: